refresh-bio/vclust/README.md

 #### Align output

-The `align` command creates two TSV files: one contains ANI values for genome pairs, and the other lists genome identifiers sorted by decreasing sequence length.
-Both TSV files are used as input for Vclust's clustering.
-For example, the following command will create two TSV files: [ani.tsv](./example/output/ani.tsv) and [ani.ids.tsv](./example/output/ani.ids.tsv):
+The `align` command creates two TSV files: one with ANI values for genome pairs and another with genome identifiers sorted by decreasing sequence length.
+Both TSV files can be used as input for Vclust's clustering.

+The following command will create two TSV files: [ani.tsv](./example/output/ani.tsv) and [ani.ids.tsv](./example/output/ani.ids.tsv):

 ```bash
 ./vclust.py align -i genomes.fna -o ani.tsv --filter fltr.txt